ezfe/TimeKeeper/README.md

 You can find the config in minecraft/config.
 It is called "EzTimeKeeper.cfg.

-You can set your location here (latitude/longitude).
+You should set your location here (latitude/longitude).
 This is used to keep sunsets in sync.
 If these numbers are wrong sunset and sunrise may not line up.

 Last updated March 27, 2016